 Weight - The product's actual weight.
 This field only appears when This is a physical product is checked.
 Product weight needs to be accurate because it is used to calculate shipping rates.
 You can buy a shipping scale at the Shopify Hardware Store.

-HS tariff code - If you want to ship the product internationally with Shopify Shipping, then enter the harmonized system tariff code.
-The tariff code provides customs with information so that internationally-agreed tariffs can be applied to the order.
-Click look up code to search for HS tariff codes.
-Learn more about HS tariff codes from the U.S. International Trade Commission's Harmonized Tariff Schedule.
+HS code - If you want to ship the product internationally, then enter the harmonized system (HS) tariff code.
+These codes provide customs with information so that correct tariffs can be applied to the order.
+You can find the HS code for your product by searching using a keyword in the HS code field of the product details page.
+Learn more about HS codes from the World Customs Organization.

 Fulfillment service - Select a fulfillment service from the list of the ones that you are using.
 If you're not using a fulfillment service, then select Shopify.

 For a product that has variants, this section shows the options for the product, such as color and size.
 For more information about variants, see Variants.

 A preview of how your product will appear in search engine results.
 Click Edit website SEO to make changes to the preview.

 The preview consists of the product title, its URL on your online store, and part of the description.
 For information on changing the preview, see Edit a search engine listing preview.

 A list of your active sales channels where you can make the product available.
 To edit sales channel availability, click Manage.
 For more information about products and sales channels, see Make products available on your sales channels.

 You can't set sales channel availability for individual product variants.